wahahachan/jpf/README.md

 ✓ 100% Compatibility: creates std::string with your beloved printf formatting style

-✓ Protability and ease of use: just include header files and you are good to go
+✓ Portability and ease of use: just include header files and you are good to go

 ✓ Low dependence: depends only on `cstdarg`, `cstdio` & `string` which are included as standard in modern C++